luispedro/jug/docs/source/text-example.rst

     printing.
 This should run fast and not do much computation.

-The reason why it's good to have the second step as a separate process is that you often want fast iteration on the output or even interactive use (if tyou are outputing a graph, for example; you want to be able to fiddle with the colours and axes and have immediate feedback).
+The reason why it's good to have the second step as a separate process is that you often want fast iteration on the output or even interactive use (if you are outputting a graph, for example; you want to be able to fiddle with the colours and axes and have immediate feedback).
 Otherwise, you could have had everything in the main ``jugfile.py``, with a final function writing to an output file.

 .. [#] For this tutorial, all nodes are on the same machine.
-In real life, they could be in different computers as long as they can communicate with each other.
+In real life, they could be on different computers as long as they can communicate with each other.
 .. [#] In order to make this a more realistic example, tasks all call the ``sleep()`` function to simulate long running processes.
-This example, without the ``sleep()`` calls, takes four seconds to run, so it wouldn't be much worth the effort to run multiple processors.
+This example, without the ``sleep()`` calls, takes four seconds to run, so it wouldn't be worth the effort to run multiple processors.
 Check ``jugfile.py`` for details.
-.. [#] There is a limit to how much the nodes will wait before giving up to avoid having one bad task keep every node in active-wait mode, which is very unfriendly if you are sharing a cluster.
+.. [#] There is a limit to how long the nodes will wait before giving up to avoid having one bad task keep every node in active-wait mode, which is very unfriendly if you are sharing a cluster.
 By default, the maximum wait time is set to roughly half an hour.
 You can set this with the